rhprasad0/homelab/README.md

 Claude Security Review is being tested on this repo.
 I wonder what suggestions it will have for us.

 Tailscale is up and running on the cluster with an exit node configured so as to act as a pseudo VPN.
 Saves money if a VPN service is needed for security reasons while on the go.

+### MLOps demonstration with MLFlow
+Currently, we are working on setting up Jupyter and MLFlow and getting practice tracking training runs and deploying models to Kubernetes from the MLFlow model registry.